saigerutherford/fetal-code/README.md

 For running on Linux using GPU --> GPU_Linux_Requirements.txt (note: tensorflow_gpu==1.11 requires CUDA 9.0 see https://www.tensorflow.org/install/gpu for more details)

 ### Necessary data prep steps (prior to auto-masking)
 Input data must be of dimensions 96 x 96 x N. The data used in training was resampled to voxel size 3.5 mm^3, then zero padded to 96 x 96 x 37.
-See lines s01_prep.sh for an example of preprocessing commands.
+See s01_prep.sh for an example of preprocessing commands.

 ## Running the auto-mask code options
 ### Use pre-trained model